Chattanooga Mocs women's basketball: Jim Foster

 On May 9, 2013, Chattanooga announced the hiring of Jim Foster to become the new head women's basketball coach.
 Foster has 37 years of coaching experience at St. Joseph's, Vanderbilt, Ohio State University and Chattanooga, along with four Big Ten Conference coach of the year awards.
 Soon after taking the job at Chattanooga, Foster was voted into the Women's Basketball Hall of Fame.
 Foster retired from coaching at the end of the 2018 season.

 Katie Burrows

 In May 2018, Katie Burrows was named as the new head women's basketball coach.
 An alumna of Chattanooga, Burrows served as an assistant coach under Moore and Foster, respectively.

 Shawn Poppie

-In 30 March 2022, Shawn Poppie was named as the new head women's basketball coach.
+On March 30, 2022, Shawn Poppie was named as the new head women's basketball coach.
 Previously he was assistant coach under Kenny Brooks at the Virginia Tech since 2016.

+Deandra Schirmer

+On April 4, 2024, Deandra Schirmer was named as the 8th head women's basketball coach.
+Previously she was the women's basketball head coach at Valdosta State from 2019 to 2024.

 NCAA tournament results

-The Mocs have appeared in fifteen NCAA Tournaments, with a combined record of 1–15.
+The Mocs have appeared in seventeen NCAA Tournaments, with a combined record of 1–17.